 Previously, it enjoyed the above mentioned sun like life, being relatively

-some time.
-But of late it is becoming starved of hydrogen on its journey through
+for some time.
+But of late it is becoming starved of hydrogen on its journey

-space.
-It has not encountered a fresh bounty of drifting hydrogen fuel.
-So
+through space.
+It has not encountered a fresh bounty of drifting hydrogen

-it decays, using up whatever hydrogen it previously stored.
-Or it might be
+fuel.
+So it decays, using up whatever hydrogen it previously stored.
+Or it

-in a late cookie monster stage where it ate too much, got too big, and can
+might be in a late cookie monster stage where it ate too much, got too big,

 This aging star will have some rotational angular momentum,